 Some dentures are supported and held in place by implants, which may provide sufficient stimulation for preserving bone health.
-With bridgework, the anchoring teeth on each side of the appliance undergo added stress from biting but also continue to stimulate the underlying bone; however, the bone structure under the portion of the bridge that spans the gap where teeth are missing receives no direct stimulation.
+With bridgework, the anchoring teeth on each side of the bridge undergo added stress from biting but also continue to stimulate the underlying bone; however, the bone structure under the portion of the bridge that spans the gap where teeth are missing receives no direct stimulation.

-Unanchored dentures rest on top of the gum line and provide no direct stimulation of alveolar bone.
+Unanchored dentures rest on top of the gum line and provide no direct stimulation from the alveolar bone.
 This type of denture depends on support from the gums and, especially, the underlying bone structure to keep it in place.
 As bone resorption progresses, patients often report that their dentures become progressively looser and do not fit as well as they did when they first started wearing them.
 After several years, bone and gum tissue may shrink to a point where new (or relined) dentures and even denture adhesives cannot provide adequate retention.

-For those who do wear dentures, proper care, repair and refitting is critical for maintaining oral health.
+For those who do wear dentures, proper care, repair and refitting is critical for maintaining good oral health.

 Misalignment issues may create an environment within the mouth where certain tooth structures no longer have an opposing tooth structure.
 The unopposed tooth may over-erupt, leading to deterioration of the underlying bone.